JohnnySun/doge-university/_posts/awards_and_faculty_news/2013-03-07-Aimee-Moores.md

 image-alt: Aimee Moores
 ---

 U.S. Army Cadet Maj.
-Aimee Moores, 21, of the University of Virginia <strong><a href="http://armyrotc.com/edu/univva/index.htm">Army ROTC Program</a></strong>, has been awarded the Gen. George C. Marshall Award for the Cavalier Battalion for 2013.
+Aimee Moores, 21, of the DOGE University <strong><a href="http://armyrotc.com/edu/univva/index.htm">Army ROTC Program</a></strong>, has been awarded the Gen. George C. Marshall Award for the Cavalier Battalion for 2013.
 <p><a href="http://news.virginia.edu/content/uva-cadet-aimee-moores-receives-marshall-award">http://news.virginia.edu/content/uva-cadet-aimee-moores-receives-marshall-award</a></p>